-Two-year carcinogenesis studies were conducted in rats and mice.
-Positive findings were observed in both species.
-Rats were treated at intramuscular doses of 15 mg/kg/30 days, 10 mg/rat/30 days and 10 mg/rat/15 days.
+A two-year carcinogenesis study was conducted in female and male rats, at intramuscular doses of 15 mg/kg/30 days, 10 mg/rat/30 days and 10 mg/rat/15 days.

-These doses correspond to 0.9-, 1.5-, and 3-fold (in females) and 0.8-, 0.8-, and 2-fold (in males) the systemic exposure $[AUC{0-30~days}]$ achieved in women receiving the recommended dose of 500 mg/month.
+These doses correspond to 0.9-, 1.5-, and 3-fold (in females) and 0.8-, 0.8-, and 2-fold (in males) the systemic exposure [AUC{0-30 days}] achieved in women receiving the recommended dose of 500 mg/month.
 An increased incidence of benign ovarian granulosa cell tumors and testicular Leydig cell tumors was evident, in females dosed at 10 mg/rat/15 days and males dosed at 15 mg/rat/30 days, respectively.
-Mice were treated at oral doses of 0, 20, 150 and 500 mg/kg/day.
-These doses correspond to 0.8-, 8.4- and 18-fold (in females) and 0.8-, 7.1- and 11.9- fold (in males), the systemic exposure $[AUC{0-30~days}]$ achieved in women receiving the recommended dose of 500 mg/month.
-There was an increased incidence of sex cord stromal tumors (both benign and malignant) in the ovary of mice at doses of 150 and 500 mg/kg/day.
 Induction of such tumors is consistent with the pharmacology-related endocrine feedback alterations in gonadotropin levels caused by an antiestrogen.